Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

 - generated_proofs -> contains generated proofs.
 - tested_proofs -> contains tested proofs and error messages.
 ## Workflow
-1) Firstly, we clean our "json_folder/" using "scripts/clean_data.py".
+1) Firstly, we clean our "json_data/" folder using "scripts/clean_data.py".
 This repository contains an already cleaned folder.
 Usage of the script:
    ```
    Usage
    -----